carpentries-incubator/reproducible-publications-quarto/episodes/05-writing-styling-rmd.md

 > ## CHALLENGE 5.1 - Adding inline code
 > Suppose we would like to add some information to the sentence we have jsut adjusted in our manuscript.
-We would like to include the average of violation_counts present in the same dataset.
+We would like to include the average for the variable *violation_counts* present in the same dataset.
 Which inline code we would have to add to following sentence?
 >
 > The CSV file contains choice consistency data for **` `r nrow(bronars_simulation_data.csv)` `** simulated participants, that have been used to determine the power of our food-choice task design to detect choice consistency violations, which averaged ` `enter inline code here` `.
 >